 What is a Clean Game in Bowling?

-Bowling is a game that requires a lot of knowledge and great skill to master and many scoring situations that bowlers can encounter while playing.
+Bowling is a game that requires a lot of knowledge and great skill to master, and many scoring situations that bowlers can encounter while playing.
 However, a very widely faced and debated case is a clean game in bowling.

 You might be wondering, what is a clean game in bowling, and how does it work?
 Well, that is what I am here to tell you.

 A Clean Game in Bowling, by definition, is a game where there are no open frames from the 1st to the 10th frame.
-That means you must get a spare or a strike on all the ten frames in one game.
+That means you must get a spare or a strike on all ten frames in one game.

 What is a Clean Game in Bowling